 Why not fire them and give these ‘bad’ customers to your competitors?

-Each one of these 5 conditions is a story by itself, so I’m creating a ‘Fire Some Customers’ series of blog posts.
-This is Part I and it asks the most basic question about firing a customer, which is:
+Each one of these 5 conditions is a story by itself; this post just addresses the most basic question about firing a customer, which is:

 Why has a customer or group of customers become marginally profitable or moved into negative profit territory?